 JR: Yes.
 The friend of mine that I was telling you about that got me into the clamming, he was a winter carpenter.
 Like I said, he built a garvey for me and I helped him.
-I fiberglass and I was hand cutting the wood.
+I fiberglassed and I was there cutting the wood.
 He showed me how.
 I worked along with him.
-Then when I had that twenty-one-foot of the clam boat, staggered boat, he built that.
-He put the rigs in it and fiberglass and stuff.
+Then when I had that twenty-one-foot other clam boat, staggered boat, he built that.
+He put the ribs in it and fiberglassed it and stuff.
 I was working along with him on that.
 I helped other people work with fiberglass.
 It's not brain surgery at all, but you just have to get a feel for it.
-Because I'm also a carpenter now, and on this interview that I didn't mention that, but in [19]85, I started doing the carpentry.
+Because I'm also a carpenter now, and on this interview that I didn't mention that, but in '85, I started doing the carpentry.
 So, I got pretty handy.
-Hopefully, my customers think so. [laughter] But I built a duck boat fifteen years ago or so.
+Hopefully, my customers think so. [laughter] But I built a duck boat I guess about fifteen years ago or so.
 That turned out alright, it's still floating.
-So, I picked up a haul because I needed a bigger boat.
-So, I picked up an old Louis, twenty-four-foot Louis that a friend of mine was throwing out.
-I cut it down to the shape I wanted and gutted out all the old rigs that were in it and put new rigs in it, new floor, new gunnels, a little bit of cabin forward.
+So, I picked up a hull because I needed a bigger boat.
+So, I picked up an old (Luhrs?), twenty-four-foot (Luhrs?) that a friend of mine was throwing out.
+I cut it down to the shape I wanted and gutted out all the old ribs that were in it and put new ribs in it, new floor, new gunwales, a little bit of cabin forward.
 I designed the boat and set it up the way that I felt that I could work the boat and work it alone.
-Because a lot of times, a lot of gill netters work with two guys in a boat.
-I set it up so I can work alone and it worked out very well.
-I didn't really feel I made too many mistakes on it.
+Because a lot of times, a lot of gillnetters work with two guys in a boat.
+I set it up so I can work alone, and it's worked out very well.
+I don't really feel I made too many mistakes on it.
 That was really my first big adventure.
 I swore after doing it, I'd never do it again.
 For two months straight, I worked in that boat in the backyard.
 My wife was pregnant.
-Screaming outside to me all the time.
+Screaming outside at me all the time.
 Then for one month and every minute of my spare time to build the boat.
-I swore I'd never do it again.
-But I really liked the boat.
+I swore I'd never do it again. [laughter] But I really liked the boat.
 It's really nice.
 It's solid.
 I think it's kind of pretty.
-So, I'm pleased with that.
-Right now, I have a boat.
-As a matter of fact, I picked up a haul and I'm having somebody else do it because I just don't even want to get involved. [laughter]
+So, I'm pleased with it.
+Right now, I have a boat as a matter of fact.
+I picked up a hull and I'm having somebody else do it because I just don't even want to get involved in it. [laughter]

-SW: You said you think the boat was pretty.
+SW: You said you think the boat's pretty.
 Why do you think that?